guildai/guildai/guild/tests/flags-dest.md

     ['1', '2', 'hello there']
     [1, 2]

+Guild detects the use of `nargs='+'` in the argparse argument and automatically sets `arg-split` to True so that this works when running the script directly.
+As the default behavior requires shlex syntax, our example above doesn't work with `args3.py`.

+    >>> run("args3.py", x="1 2 foo", y="2,1")
+    Traceback (most recent call last):
+    RunError: ...args3.py: error: argument --y: invalid int value: '2,1'...

+When we use the expected syntax:

+    >>> run("args3.py", x="1 2 foo", y="2 1")
+    ['1', '2', 'foo']
+    [2, 1]

 ### Splitting for globals

 The `split-globals` operation shows how split flag values are applied